Herbs to Know, Herbs to Grow: Peppermint

 How to plant mint

 Mint likes water, so plant it where it will get the drips from the garden hose.
 Don’t relegate it to a corner of the garden where you’ll forget to water it.
 As I said, enclose the roots in a bottomless bucket if you want to contain its vigour.
 Or give it a spot in your garden away from where you want to grow vegetables.
 Dig a hole to hold the bucket where you want to plant your mint.
-Sink the bottomless bucket in the ground and fill with soil.
+Sink the bottomless bucket in the ground and fill it with soil.
 Firm the soil well.
 Then hollow a hole for the mint.
 Plant your mint, spreading the roots over the soil horizontally.
-Firm your mint plant in well.
+Firm your mint plant well.
 Water it.
 That’s how easy it is.

 Mint grows fast.
 You’ll be able to begin harvesting your mint in the same year that you plant it.

 You won’t have much success growing mint from seeds.
 Mint hybridizes easily with other mint plants.
 So you’ll have better success with a favourite mint, propagating clones, rather than saving seeds.
 Start with a mint that you love the flavour and fragrance of.